veuse/veuse-portfolio/README.md

 Veuse Portfolio by Veuse is an easy to use tool for showcasing your projects on your WordPress site.
 Display your projects  via a shortcode or widget or template.

-<b>This plugin is meant for creating and displaying projects/work on your WordPress website.</b>

 **Easy to use**

-Publish and categorise your portfolio of projects using a familiar WordPress interface.
+Publish and categorise your projects using a familiar WordPress interface.

 **Detailed project information**

-Include full project details such as cover images, galleries, categories, client details and projects URLs.
+Include project detailss, like featured image, galleries, video and meta like client, skills, categores, project website and more.

 **Fully integrated with WordPress**